crypticminds/ColdStorage/README.md

     }
 }
 ```

-This will generate a class called "MyBeautifulCacheLayer" .
+This will generate a class called "**MyBeautifulCacheLayer**" .
 You can use this class to call the methods.
 ```kotlin
 //you need to implement the OnOperationSuccessfulCallback interface. val callback = object : OnOperationSuccessfulCallback<String>{
         override fun onSuccess(output: String?, operation: String) {